 "I'm not like Wulfeburne here.
 I didn't go digging into old magic to try to get out of my rut.
 I gave all that up a decade ago.
 And after what we've seen, what you've done, do you really think we'd join you?"

 For a brief, fleeting moment he was afraid that Ashlyn would do exactly that.
 The corporate executive, with her back to the wall, cutting the best deal she could to protect her interests.
-He could see it, and then in the next second his gut twisted with guilt at even letting the through come into his head.
+He could see it, and then in the next second his gut twisted with guilt at even letting the thought come into his head.

 None of which was germane to the point.
 They'd tied him.
 Didn't they know he was good at slipping ropes?
 He'd done it once already during the course of this biz, after Holst had captured him.